 In addition, birds have radiated to inhabit a wide array of regions and habitats, and have also adopted a diversity of diets and feeding strategies.
 While CRB is observed in many sister species and clades, there are several examples of highly related species that have not evolved the same behaviour.
 CRB is also observed in species from different feeding guilds, strategies, dietary types, and regions, however, the persistence of the behaviour in each of these groups may not be at random but instead have a biologic foundation.
 In fact, this behaviour has evolved in species that do not share a common ancestor (e.g., Old World and New World vultures).
 Altogether, these lines of evidence suggest that there are factors that are favoring the evolution of this behaviour.

 1.3 Movement ecology and CRB?

-A PARAGRAPH